ProgrammerShri/Hacktoberfest-Accept-All-Pull-Request/README.md

 # Hacktoberfest 2022 (Accept all the pull request)

-### Create a pull request, I will accept all the pull requests in this repository within a day.
+### Create a Pull Request(PR), I will accept all the pull requests in this repository within hours.
-Thanks.

 ### How?
 1. Follow Me